rianfga26/Clover-Capstone-Project/README.md

 Tutorial setup ePosyandu Banjarsari

-Requirement environment : PHP => up to 8.0 version.
+Requirement environment : PHP version => up to 8.0.

 Install project in your folder